Facts About Using Franchisees As Sales People

 Franchisors historically have used franchisees to demonstrate the beauty of their systems.
-And, in pre-disclosure days, those ‘best performers’ were handsomely rewarded for their testimonies.
-The practice certainly continued into modern franchise times (late 1970’s onward), but even in the ‘modern era’ many a franchisor and franchisee have teamed up for fantastic stories.
+And, in earlier days of franchising a franchisor chose and rewarded its ‘best performers’ for their testimonies.
+The practice certainly continues into modern franchise times (late 1980’s onward), but in a more subtle fashion.
 Using franchisees as sales people (meaning that they participated in the sales process) will always be part of the sales equation, but the question is, how much weight should a franchise buyer lend to information from these sources?

-First, a ‘quality franchisor’ today will publish a meaningful performance overview in its disclosure documents.
+First, quality franchisors today publish a meaningful performance overview in its disclosure documents.
+This is found in Item 19 of the FTC’s disclosure document.
 If some form of financial performance back-up and background on a concept can’t be found, then ask yourself and ask the seller ‘why not?’
 Note that a new franchisor may not have enough operating history on franchisees to supply financials, but if that’s the reason, why haven’t they presented documentation on their own start-up unit?
 That is a legal means of providing some crunchable numbers.
 So, even if the new franchisor can’t use franchisees as sales people, they have their own history.
 Here’s a great explanation of franchise financial performance.

 Now, franchisees can be a great source of quality information.
 Especially if you build a rapport and know what questions to ask and and how to ask them.
 But beware!
 If a franchisor or its representatives are pushing you to a particular franchisee or group of franchisees, ask why?
 Make your own selection of who to engage.

 Here’s the bottom line.
-When a franchisor makes good on a promise to care for the entire system versus focusing its new sales efforts on a ‘few good operators’ then quality due diligence will be the watch word and buyers will actually be encouraged to shop openly.
+A franchisor must make good on a promise to care for the entire system.
+If such care is given, then even an underperforming franchisee would think twice about damning the concept.
 Protect yourself when buying a franchise.
-The entire point being ‘buyer beware’.
-Franchise buyers must perform adequate due diligence by doing their homework.
+Franchisors must protect and serve their entire system, but franchise buyers must perform adequate due diligence by doing their homework.